ashutoshmjain/gita/src/hypothesis.md

 Therefore, every particle of information we observe has a corresponding knowledge-imprint, but for bosons, that imprint is the particle itself.
 They are two sides of the same coin, and one cannot be created without the other.

 If decoherence is the engine of creation, **annihilation** is the engine of reset.
-When a particle of Information is brought back together with its corresponding antiparticle-imprint of Knowledge, they are both erased.
-The Information returns its energy to the Field of Pure Potential, and the Knowledge is released back into the undifferentiated Knowledge Field.
-The separation is undone, and the two tracks return to their neutral state of pure possibility.
+This process is not an act of destruction, but a profound act of **conservation**.
+When a particle of Information is brought back together with its corresponding antiparticle-imprint of Knowledge, they are not erased from existence.
+Instead, they undergo a phase transition:
+*   The manifest **Information** (the particle) is removed from the physical stage, returning its energy to the **Field of Pure Potential**.
+*   The manifest **Knowledge** (the specific rule) is simultaneously "re-encrypted," folding back into the undifferentiated **Knowledge Field**.
+In this way, nothing is ever lost.
+The separation is undone, and the two tracks return to their neutral state of pure possibility, perfectly conserving the total potential of the cosmos.

 Within this new framework, we can redefine the soul.
 The soul is not just a ripple in the Knowledge Field; it is the ultimate observer, the quantum system that **interacts with the Knowledge-imprints**.
 When our senses detect a piece of physical Information (a particle), our soul engages with its corresponding Knowledge-imprint (the antiparticle).
 This act of engagement is what we experience as understanding, feeling, and meaning.
 The soul is the mechanism by which the Knowledge track of the universe becomes subjectively known.